-This includes nannies, housekeepers, gardeners and anyone else working for one family.
+This includes nannies, housekeepers, gardeners, a personal assistant helping you with care and support and anyone else working for one family or person.
 You’re their employer if you hire them.

 The employee must: